 I have been in charge of the Royal Navy Leadership Academy, the initial entry officers training school in Australia, and head of a training team at the Australian Defence Force Academy.

 Having achieved all I could, I decided to emigrate and start again in the Royal Australian Navy in 2008, with a commission as an officer.
 I am now a Lieutenant Commander, having been promoted through all the ranks over time.
 My family and I now live and work on the Gold Coast in Australia.

 Over the years, I have self-studied in a variety of areas – it took six years to do my BSc at sea!
 This has led me away from combat operations, where I specialised, and I now work in strategic people development.

 I am a certified leadership coach and systems facilitator and have now become Innovation Engagements Manager for the Navy.
 This means I help take a person’s idea and turn it into something useful.

 I often present and give lectures to help other government agencies start up their own innovation programmes.
 It’s a varied role with new challenges every week.

-I have also started my own company, to conduct leadership development and to coach veterans leaving the Military and also business people – www.livedeep.com.au.
+I have also started my own company, Live Deep Coaching, where I conduct leadership development and coach business people and veterans leaving the Military.

 What achievement are you most proud of?